-Steven Gerrard has played down talk of nearing a century of England caps and says his full focus is on beating Poland.
+Steven Gerrard has played down talk of edging closer to a century of England caps and says his full focus is on winning tonight's World Cup qualifier against Poland.

 Gerrard was impressed with Wayne Rooney's first competitive match as captain against San Marino on Friday when he netted twice in a 5-0 win, but insists he has no intention of giving up the armband lightly.

 He said: "Wayne did a good job, we got three points, he played well himself, he scored twice, he behaved himself, it was all good.